The Adoptive Father and His View of Adoption

-adoptive fathers love and cherish their childrenFathers play an essential role in adoption.
-In honor of Father’s Day this weekend, we’re taking a look at adoption through the eyes of adoptive fathers!
+adoptive fathers love and cherish their childrenAdoptive dads play an essential role in welcoming a child through adoption.
+That’s why we’re taking a look at adoption through the eyes of adoptive fathers!

 Whether the decision to adopt a child came easily or took some discussion, adoptive dads share the same positive emotions when meeting their child for the first time.
 If you’re thinking about adopting but are nervous about the process, it’s helpful to take a look at what a few of Lifetime’s adoptive fathers themselves have to say about their adoption story.